tirgendetwas/tutorials/FSI/cylinderFlap/OpenFOAM-FEniCS/tools/README.md

 Run the following commands from `tutorials/FSI/cylinderFlap/OpenFOAM-FEniCS`:

 * `python3 Solid/cyl-flap.py`
-* `python3 tools/excitement.py tools/precice-config.xml`
+* `python3 tools/excitement.py`

-A file `out.txt` will be created in this folder.
+A file `out*.txt` will be created in this folder.
 The result of the simulation is written to this folder

-## Using multirate / subiterations
+## Using multirate

 Depending on `precice_dt` and `fenics_dt` the computations are done using multirate timeintegration or not.

-* *no multirate:* the input force is provided for every single timestep
+* *no multirate:* the input force is provided for every single timestep append `-wr 11` to the commands for running
-* *multirate:* the input force is only provided for the timestep size `precice_dt`, if `fenics_dt < precice_dt` the same force will be applied for all fenics timesteps inside of a window.
+* *multirate:* the input force is only provided for some timesteps, this grid does not match the grid of the structure solver.
+We interpolate between force evaluations.
+Use `-wr 52`, additionally, you can choose the interpolation strategy via `-wri linear` or `-wri quadratic`.

 # Convergence Study